ARM-software/psa-api/doc/crypto/overview/functionality.rst

 For asymmetric signature, the API provides single-part functions.

-For key agreement, the API provides single-part functions and an additional input method for a key derivation operation.
+For key agreement, the API provides single-part functions and an additional input method for a key-derivation operation.

 For key encapsulation, the API provides single-part functions.